-Parasites are technically not really diseases, but are included here as they can often be spread easily among birds.
+Parasites are technically not really diseases but are included here as they can often be spread easily among birds.

 Giardiasis is caused when Giardia, a protozoan parasite, is transmitted through drinking or bathing water to your bird.
 It can show up as intense itching and very dry skin when the bird is stressed, but may otherwise be asymptomatic or shows very mild symptoms in healthy birds.
-This parasite infects most types of birds, but have been particularly found in cockatiels, lovebirds, and budgies.
+This parasite infects most types of birds, but has been particularly found in cockatiels, lovebirds, and budgies.
 As it is often spread through contaminated water, it is important to keep drinking and bathing waters clean and sanitary for your birds.

-Birds may sometimes pick at feathers on the chest, underside of wings, inside of thighs, shoulders, and sometimes lower back regions if they are infected with Giardia.
+Birds may sometimes pick at feathers on the chest, the underside of wings, inside of thighs, shoulders, and sometimes lower back regions if they are infected with Giardia.
 Their stools sometimes show up as diarrhea-like, with a lot of mucus.
 Giardia is believed to interfere with metabolism and nutrient absorption in the gut of the birds.
 Giardiasis might be transmitted to humans as well.
 Tests for giardiasis might include fecal stains, fecal trichome, and ELISA tests.
 As the tests may only show as positive whenever the parasite is shed from the body, an infected or recovering bird might need to be tested over a long period of time to determine if it has fully recovered or not.

 Air sac mites